 - Add a dash of salt, pepper and and sauté until golden and tender about 8-10 min.

-- Roast the eggplant on the baking sheet and toss with a bit of cooking spray until golden and soft about 12-15 min.
+- Separately, roast the eggplant on the baking sheet and toss with a bit of cooking spray until golden and soft about 12-15 min.

-- Once the eggplant/mushrooms are cooked, transfer the mixture to the bowl of a food processor along with beans, parsley, garlic and the reconstituted mushrooms.
+- Once the eggplant/mushrooms are cooked, transfer them to the bowl of a food processor along with beans, parsley, garlic and the reconstituted mushrooms.

 - Pulse a few times just until ingredients are blended and pieces are very small. *do not over blend.